 Although employees wishing to avoid exposing family members to COVID-19 are not entitled to an accommodation under the ADA (EEOC Q&A D.13), other laws may be at play

 While the EEOC clarifies that under the Americans with Disabilities Act (ADA) an employee is not entitled to an accommodation to keep a family member from being exposed to COVID-19, the ADA is far from the only law to consider in this scenario.
 If the employee's family member has a serious health condition, leave could be covered by the Family and Medical Leave Act (FMLA) or a state equivalent of the FMLA, which often expands family member relationships beyond those covered under the federal FMLA.
 Further, if the employee is caring for a family member who is subject to a state/local quarantine order, a doctor's self-quarantine order, or is told by a medical provider to quarantine due to exposure risks, the employee may be entitled to emergency paid sick leave if you are a FFCRA-covered employer.
 You also need to keep in mind any state or local paid sick or family leave laws under which employees may have leave entitlements, as well as any local COVID-19-specific leave laws.
-For example, California has posted COVID-19 information relative to the California Family Rights Act.
-Also consider state and local orders that address vulnerable populations that may impose additional obligations or measures employers must take.

 The ADEA prohibits exclusion of employees 65 and older from the workplace and does not require accommodations, but employers may still choose to provide additional flexibility to those over 65 (EEOC Q&A H.1)